6 Tips for Buying a Car Seat

 But where to start?
-While ratings and reviews can be helpful places to start, here’s six key tips to keep in mind when shopping for the safest car seat for your kid(s).
+While ratings and reviews can be helpful places to start, here are six key tips to keep in mind when shopping for the safest car seat for your kid(s).

 Focus on fit.
 As you probably already guessed — car seats are not one-size-fits-all.
 And if you’re just starting your search your first step is to determine which type of car seat (rear-facing, front-facing, booster seat, seat belt, etc.) is safest for the age, weight and height of your kiddo.
 You can find a handy tool for that here.

 Consider the growth factor.
 To keep costs more affordable, you might want to think about getting a convertible car seat model that can evolve to fit your child as they grow.
 While they sometimes cost more up front, they can make it easier to keep your kiddo safe for several years.
 Win!

 Price check.
 Hands down, the car seat is one of the most important purchases you’ll make when you have a new baby.
 But it’s key not to be swayed by price.
 A higher price tag (or a model with lots of cool features) doesn’t necessarily mean the seat is safer than another.

 Get a history lesson.
 Thinking of buying or borrowing a used car seat?
 It’s vitally important to know the background of what you’re getting.
 While it might look new, car seats can have hidden issues from their previous lives — like being weakened or broken from an accident, or featuring outdated or recalled technology.
 If you’re looking into a used car seat, make sure you:

 - Know the date it was manufactured/model number.
 (Important for checking for safety defects or recalls.)